Infineon/cli-optiga-trust-x/README.md

 ### trustx_sign

-Simple demo to show the process to sign using Trust X key.
+Simple demo to show the process to sign using OPTIGA™ Trust X key.

 ***Note : the option -H is not implemented.
 Input data is signed as it is, no hash is done.***